 Don’t invest too much in this plant’s name.
-Ponytail palm (Beaucarnea recurvata) is neither a real palm nor does it really have ponytails.
+The ponytail palm (Beaucarnea recurvata) is neither a real palm nor does it have ponytails.
 Its swollen base looks like a palm and the long, thin leaves curve outward, then hang down like ponytails.
-But does ponytail palm flower?
+But does the ponytail palm flower?
 If you are hoping for flowers and fruit from this plant, there is good news and bad news.
 While you can get flowering on a ponytail palm, you may have to wait up to 30 years to see it.

 Does Ponytail Palm Flower?